 Feeling sleepy

 Along with sleepiness, Imitrex can also cause weakness and dizziness in some people.
-These side effects, as well as the migraine or cluster headache itself, can make it dangerous to drive or operate machinery.
+These side effects, as well as the migraine episode or cluster headache itself, can make it dangerous to drive or operate machinery.
 If you have these side effects, avoid driving and using machinery until you feel recovered enough to do so safely.

 If you’re concerned about feeling sleepy while taking Imitrex, talk with your doctor.